Shuo-Wen-Chang/VIX/README.md

 **Code**
 - VIX.ipynb: code file in a markdown-display fashion.
 I added some traditional Chinese descriptions and comments within this script, which might arise encoding issue if you were trying to understand the comments.
 In this case, 'UTF-8' is the encoding style that works.
-- VIX.py: code file: classic python script, yet traditional Chinese comments exist within this script.
+- VIX.py: classic python script, yet traditional Chinese comments exist within this script.
 If you're only interested in the code then feel free to ignore them.

 **Documentations**
 - Cboe_Volatility_Index_Mathematics_Methodology.pdf: [source](https://cdn.cboe.com/api/global/us_indices/governance/VIX_Methodology.pdf)